HomeLatest NewsTelecom5G connections to exceed 2.1 billion globally by 2025: Bain & Company

 The number of 5G connections worldwide will triple from less than 700 million today to more than 2.1 billion by 2025, as 5G enters the mainstream through affordable devices and significant use cases

-According to new research from , the number of connections worldwide will triple from less than 700 million today to more than 2.1 billion by 2025, as 5G enters the mainstream through affordable devices and significant use cases.
+According to new from Bain & Company, the number of 5G connections worldwide will triple from less than 700 million today to more than 2.1 billion by 2025, as 5G enters the mainstream through affordable devices and significant use cases.

-According to the firm's estimate, 5G adoption is likely to accelerate in the first seven years—2018 to 2025—than it did in the seven years after 4G's market launch in 2009.
+According to the firm’s estimate, 5G adoption is likely to accelerate in the first seven years—2018 to 2025—than it did in the seven years after ‘s market launch in 2009.

 The report attributes this strong momentum to a result of significant operator investment in 5G infrastructure, the progressive growth of 5G use cases, and a global appetite for data connectivity—which has increased significantly in the aftermath of the epidemic.